 Greetings, and welcome to my homepage.
-I am currently a Sagan postdoctoral fellow at NASA's Jet Propulsion Laboratory and Caltech's Division of Geological and Planetary Sciences.
+Since August 2015 I am a tenure-track professor of astronomy at California State University, Northridge, in the city of Los Angeles.
+In addition I am a research associate at NASA's Jet Propulsion Laboratory, and visitor at Caltech's Division of Geological and Planetary Sciences.

 I received my Ph.D. in February 2009 from Uppsala University, Sweden.
-Before moving to sunny Pasadena, I was a postdoc at the American Museum of Natural History, in New York City; and before that, a research assistant at the Max Planck Institute for Astronomy (MPIA), in Heidelberg, Germany.
+Before starting as faculty at CSUN, I was a Carl Sagan postdoctoral fellow at NASA-JPL/Caltech, and before that a postdoc at the American Museum of Natural History, in New York City.
+I was also a research assistant at the Max Planck Institute for Astronomy (MPIA), in Heidelberg, Germany.
 Before my Ph.D.
 I worked as an observer.
 I was a research assistant at CTIO (La Serena, Chile) and ESO (Garching, Germany), as well as a summer intern at Space Telescope, in Baltimore.
 My undergrad is on Astronomy, from the Federal University of Rio de Janeiro.